Adroiti/docs-for-code-review-tools/RuboCop/Metrics-AbcSize.md

 ## Description

-This cop checks that the  Assignment Branch Condition (ABC) size of methods is not higher than the configured maximum.
+This rule checks that the  Assignment Branch Condition (ABC) size of methods is not higher than the configured maximum.
 The ABC size is based on assignments, branches (method calls), and conditions.